Bleeding heart: planting, cultivation and companion planting

 Botanical data

 The Bleeding Heart propagates easily through its creeping rhizomes, tubers, or thick fleshy roots, depending on the species.
-Ground-cover species like Dicentra formosa and D. eximia spread quite widely as their rhizomes tend to weave among neighbouring plants.
+Groundcover species like Dicentra formosa and D. eximia spread quite widely as their rhizomes tend to weave among neighbouring plants.
 Some annual and biennial species also practice abundant self-seeding.
-The growth of the Bleeding Heart is moderately fast: it takes between two to five years to reach its full development and form a dense clump.
+The growth of the Bleeding Heart is moderately fast: it takes between two to five years to reach full development and form a dense clump.
 However, once well established, it can live for several decades as long as it is not moved.
-It does not like to be disturbed; its rhizome is very brittle, thus fragile.
+It does not like to be disturbed; its rhizome is very brittle and therefore fragile.

 The Bleeding Heart produces very distinctive flowers, remarkable for their originality and delicacy.
 From its finely divided foliage, long arching flower spikes emerge from April, bearing at their tips panicles or clusters of 3 to 15 pendulous flowers resembling little hearts.
-These flowers, which are generally bright pink, can also be pure white or shaded mauve, purple, golden yellow, or red depending on the species.
+These flowers, usually bright pink, can also be pure white or shaded mauve, purple, golden yellow, or red depending on the species.
 The flower is narrow and flattened, measuring 3 to 5 cm high and 2 to 3 cm wide.
-The type species features an irregular corolla made up of pink outer petals, heart-shaped with two more or less turned back spurs, and white inner petals shaped like arrows.
+The typical species features an irregular corolla made up of pink outer petals, heart-shaped with two more or less turned spurs, and white inner petals shaped like arrows.
 These tips can be tinted in various colours, including white, pink, yellow, or violet, creating bi-coloured bells.
-A structure that makes the plant unique in its kind.
+A unique architecture that makes the plant one of a kind.

 The remarkably generous flowering begins in April-May.
 It lasts between three weeks and a month.